pk-create/system-design-practice/SystemDesignProcessExaplined.md

 * Need to iddentify the scope of the problem.

-Ex - few questions to ask for scoping :
+Ex - few questions to ask for scoping:
-     * Users of service post tweets, like them, save them
+     1. Users of service post tweets, like them, save them
-     * Tweets will contains photos and videos ?
+     2. Tweets will contains photos and videos ?
-     * Will we need to search for a tweet ?
+     3. Will we need to search for a tweet ?
-     * Do we need to ddesign notification for new tweets ?
+     4. Do we need to ddesign notification for new tweets ?

 ## Step 2 - Back-of-envolope Estimation

 * Try to estimate the scale of the system
-* Focus on asking questions like below :
+* Focus on asking questions like below:
   1. Scaling
   2. Sharding/Partitioning
   3. Load Balancing